-Not only that, the hoopoe reports that the people of Sheba do not worship Allah and it is all Satan’s doing!
+Not only that, the hoopoe reported, but the people of Sheba do not worship Allah.
+This must be Satan’s doing!

 27:24 “I found her and her people prostrating themselves to the sun, instead of Allah, and Satan has embellished their actions, barring them from the Path.
 Therefore they are not well-guided;

 27:25 “So that they may not prostrate themselves to Allah, Who brings out what is hidden in the heavens and the earth and knows what you conceal and what you reveal.”

 Solomon didn’t believe the bird and asked it to deliver a letter, an ultimatum in effect, requesting the Queen’s presence.
 In the Bible, the Queen of Sheba seeks out Solomon because of his reputed wisdom, although a rabbinical embellishment known as a Midrash has Solomon requesting the Queen come to his court after, as in the Koran, being informed by a bird of the existence of the kingdom of Sheba.